googleapis/google-cloud-cpp/doc/setup-development-environment.md

 (Bionic Beaver).
 For other distributions you may consult the Dockerfile used by the integration tests.
-We use [Dockerfile.fedora-install](../ci/kokoro/docker/Dockerfile.fedora-install) to enforce formatting for our builds, however the instructions can easily be adapted to other distributions.
+We use [Dockerfile.fedora-install](../ci/kokoro/docker/Dockerfile.fedora-install) to to enforce formatting for our builds.
+If you use a different distribution, you will need to use the corresponding package manager (`dnf`, `zypper`, `apk`, etc.) and find the corresponding package names.

 First, install the basic development tools: